You’ve probably heard of regular THC or delta-9 tetrahydrocannabinol. But are you aware of the latest hype around Delta-8 THC?

 In its interaction with the human body, delta-8 binds directly with the CB1 receptors of the ECS.
 This is why you would experience a high when you vape or consume delta-8 in any way, although the effects will be way milder than that of delta-9 THC.

 Since it’s a relatively new compound in the industry and is still quite under-researched, its therapeutic value isn’t known with absolute certainty.
-Most of what we will be telling you here is based on anecdotal evidence.
+Most of what we will be telling you here are based on anecdotal evidence.

 No matter what, the immediate effects, i.e., the buzz you’d feel doesn’t last quite as long as delta-9 and it is way more subtle and less overbearing than the latter.